 Harmonica Yokocho is situated outside of Kichijoji Station and is quite a hidden gem.
 Most people will make their way to Omoide Yokocho which is in the bustling Shinjuku.
 For those visiting Kochijoji, Harmonica Yokocho is just as great of a yokocho experience!

 Like many yokochos, it is tame and usually quiet during the day but it completely transforms at night.
 As the sun sets, lanterns will slowly begin to light up along the alley way, signifying the start of the day for some!
+Check it out at the end of this video:

 This yokocho is extremely popular for after-work drinks and conversational dinners.
 We highly recommend that you restaurant-hop to fill your stomach, and then bar-hop for the full experience!
 You’ll be rubbing shoulders with salarymen as you make your way down the alleyways, and who knows, maybe you’ll make some new friends too.